PSinglaAnalytics2003/PowerBI_Northwind_Traders/README.md

 # SALES
    1. Here I used KPI's to show Total Sales, Total Quantity, Average Sales Per Order and used Measures to calculate the values.
    2. To filter the data, I have used Slicers for Year and Month.
-   Total sales Area Chart can be drilled down to Year, Month and Quarter.
+   3. Total sales Area Chart can be drilled down to Year, Month and Quarter.
-   Used the clustered column chart to compare the current Year Sales to Previous Year Sales.
+   4.Used the clustered column chart to compare the current Year Sales to Previous Year Sales.
-   Build Date Table to perform Time Intelligence functions.
+   5.Build Date Table to perform Time Intelligence functions.
    Create Map to show Total Sales divided in the countries.
    Compared Total Orders vs Total Sales by Month and line and column chart.